microsoft/fluentui/rfcs/convergence/fixed-versions-for-prerelease.md

 Once the core of Fluent v9 is fully released without any prerelease tags, this approach should be abandoned.
-Without prerelease tags, we can fully rely on caret dependencies to provide consumers with a consistent dependency tree and commnuicate breaking changes with major version bumps.
+Without prerelease tags, we can fully rely on caret dependencies to provide consumers with a consistent dependency tree and communicate breaking changes with major version bumps.

 ## Problem statement